-1. For a general overview of modeling count variables, you can get a free download of the video recording of one of my The Craft of Statistical Analysis Webinars:
+1. For a general overview of modeling count variables, you can get free access to the video recording of one of my The Craft of Statistical Analysis Webinars:

 2. One of my favorite books on Categorical Data Analysis is: